Calcineurin: Rheumatic diseases

 Calcineurin inhibitors are prescribed for adult rheumatoid arthritis (RA) as a single drug or in combination with methotrexate.
 The microemulsion formulation is approved by the U.S. Food and Drug Administration for treatment of severely active RA.
 It is also prescribed for: psoriatic arthritis, psoriasis, acute ocular Behçet's disease, juvenile idiopathic arthritis, adult and juvenile polymyositis and dermatomyositis, adult and juvenile systemic lupus erythematosus, adult lupus membranous nephritis, systemic sclerosis, aplastic anemia, steroid-resistant nephrotic syndrome, atopic dermatitis, severe corticosteroid-dependent asthma, severe ulcerative colitis, pemphigus vulgaris, myasthenia gravis, and dry eye disease, with or without Sjögren's syndrome (administered as ophthalmic emulsion).

 Schizophrenia

 Calcineurin is linked to receptors for several brain chemicals including glutamate, dopamine and GABA.
 An experiment with genetically-altered mice that could not produce calcineurin showed similar symptoms as in humans with schizophrenia: impairment in working memory, attention deficits, aberrant social behavior, and several other abnormalities characteristic of schizophrenia.

 Diabetes

 Calcineurin along with NFAT, may improve the function of diabetics' pancreatic beta cells.
 Thus tacrolimus contributes to the frequent development of new diabetes following renal transplantation.

 Calcineurin/NFAT signaling is required for perinatal lung maturation and function.

 Organ transplantation

-Calcineurin inhibitors such as tacrolimus are used to suppress the immune system in organ allotransplant recipients to prevent rejection of the transplanted tissue.
+Calcineurin inhibitors such as tacrolimus and ciclosporin are used to suppress the immune system in organ allotransplant recipients to prevent rejection of the transplanted tissue.

 Interactions

-Calcineurin has been shown to interact with DSCR1 and AKAP5.
+Calcineurin has been shown to interact with RCAN1 and AKAP5.

+Viral Inhibition

+Inhibition of calcineurin is also found to be performed by encoded proteins in viruses.
+Notably, the African swine fever virus encodes the A238L protein, which binds to calcineurin and inhibits translocation and function of NFATc.
+Given sequence similarity between A238L and NFATc family members suggests that the protein induces cyclosporin-like immunosuppression in host cells.